Chapter 29: Contemporary Issues of Presidential Power

 President George W. Bush invoked executive privilege six times.
 His administration asserted executive privilege on various issues such as energy policy, Pat Tillman’s death, firing federal prosecutors, and allegedly misusing organized crime informants.
 Barack Obama invoked executive privilege one time to prevent Congress from having access to certain documents related to Operation Fast and Furious, which was a weapons-trafficking sting that was poorly conceived and poorly executed.
 Federal agents lost track of many weapons that they sold to suspected Mexican gun traffickers.
 (6) Republicans in Congress held Obama’s Attorney General, Eric Holder, in contempt for refusing to turn over documents, but the Obama administration successfully ran out the clock and withheld the documents throughout Obama’s term.

 President Donald Trump exerted executive privilege over releasing the full Mueller Report regarding Russian ties to Trump’s 2016 campaign and to Trump’s attempts to obstruct investigating those ties.
 Trump then attempted to completely deny Congress’ ability to investigate anything having to do with his administration.
 He would not allow the IRS to turn over his tax returns to a congressional committee even though a federal law explicitly says the IRS “shall” do so upon request, and then he would not let the IRS director or the Treasury Secretary testify to Congress about the issue.
-When Trump’s taxes issue was litigated in New York state, his lawyers asserted what the prosecutor in the case described as “blanket immunity” from “any routine, lawful grand jury request for information.”
-(7) Trump also exerted executive privilege over documents related to his administration’s attempt to add a citizenship question to the full census.
+When the issue of Trump’s taxes was litigated in New York state, his lawyers asserted what the prosecutor in the case described as “blanket immunity” from “any routine, lawful grand jury request for information.”
+(7) Note that President Trump’s tax returns were not made public until two years after he left office.
+Trump also exerted executive privilege over documents related to his administration’s attempt to add a citizenship question to the full census.
 When the House began impeachment proceedings against Trump for bribery, abuse of office, and obstruction of justice, Trump refused to allow key figures like Chief of Staff Mulvaney, Attorney General Barr, and Vice President Pence to testify.
+After encouraging his supporters to march on the Capitol and “fight like hell” to keep him in office after he lost the 2020 election, Trump attempted unsuccessfully to use executive privilege to keep records of his attempt to overturn the election from Congressional investigators.
+In Trump v.
+Thompson (2022), the Supreme Court ruled 8-1 that Trump could not exert executive privilege to shield the relevant documents.

 Unitary Executive Theory